splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s.md

 the same function as a Cluster Manager.

 Question: Is this a recommended deployment model?
-Answer: Yes the single server microk8s model is a recomended option.
+Answer: Yes, the single-server microk8s model is a recommended option.
 The use of clustering does have additional tradeoffs and should be carefully considered on a deployment-specific basis.

 ```bash
 #we need to have a normal install of kubectl because of operator scripts